Marcowageeh/TaskFlowAI/replit.md

 LangSense is a streamlined Telegram bot for financial services with Arabic support.
 The bot provides a simplified financial ecosystem focusing on deposit/withdrawal processing with company selection, wallet number input, and exchange address management.
 Features include user registration, admin approval system, and comprehensive transaction tracking.

-**Current Status**: System has been simplified and stabilized as of August 21, 2025.
-All complex features causing instability have been removed in favor of a clean, reliable implementation.

 ## User Preferences

 Preferred communication style: Simple, everyday language.